 SHAREAfrica UK, formed in December 2002, is a charitable organisation registered by the UK Charity Commission (Charity number 1094198).
 SHAREAfrica Ltd., is also a UK registered company limited by guarantee.
 The directors of SHAREAfrica Ltd are also trustees of the Charity.

 The trustees understand the acute poverty suffered by many fellow Christians and others living in Africa.
 This prompted their commitment to pursue initiatives aimed at improving the livelihoods of these people.

-Trustees: Paul Richardson (Harrogate), Cliff Brown (Barrow in Furness), Leonard Currie (Kennoway), Jim McPhail (Harrogate), Alastair Rogers (Stowmarket)
+Trustees: Paul Richardson (Harrogate), Ed Morrow (Aberdeen), Leonard Currie (Kennoway), Jim McPhail (Harrogate), Alastair Rogers (Stowmarket)

 To assist fellow Christians and others living in impoverished communities in Sub Saharan Africa by providing facilities and services through SHARE’s in-country partners.
-The primary aim is to support initiatives that will reduce poverty through improved productivity.
+The primary aim is to support initiatives that will reduce poverty through improved productivity and earnings.